norbertg1/Temperature_Controller-HW/Readme.md

 ### Use case

-Original purpose for this project was cooling and very precise stabilizing radiation detector and preamp input FET temperature, but its can be reused for anything else where the cooling power is enough (or for heating).
+Original purpose for this project was cooling or heating and very precise stabilizing radiation detector and preamp input FET temperature, but its can be reused for anything else where the cooling or heating power is enough.

 ### Output power